Cheese fans raise a stink over plans for pasteurised camembert

 Top chefs have assailed the changes as well, warning that consumers will find their rich and creamy cheese replaced by chalky bland discs.

 "It's not just about camembert," she added.
-"It's about champagne, or idiazabal cheese in Spain: All the AOPs are going to say, if they can do it, why can't we?"
+"It's about champagne, or idiazabal cheese in Spain.
+All the AOPs are going to say is: If they can do it, why can't we?"

 The famous soft cheese is said to have been created in 1791 when Marie Harel, who lived in the village of Camembert, adapted a recipe for brie she learned from a priest hiding out from the French revolution.